Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Dispersed camping in the Willamette Forest.

-If we’re chasing that true Pacific Northwest vibe, Willamette National Forest is a must.
-This place is packed with tall trees, mossy trails, and hidden streams that pop up out of nowhere.
+If you’re after the true Pacific Northwest vibe, Willamette National Forest is a must.
+Think tall trees, mossy trails, and streams that sneak up on you when you least expect it.

-We can set up almost anywhere outside developed campgrounds and settle in for the night.
-There’s tons of room to spread out, with plenty of spots near water or trails.
+You can pick almost any spot outside a developed campground and just settle in.
+There’s loads of room to spread out and enjoy the quiet, plus plenty of places near water or hiking trails.

-The forest has so much space, we rarely bump into crowds, and the air always smells fresh and green.
-If we’re new to dispersed camping, planning ahead helps—pack some extra layers because it gets chilly at night.
+The forest is huge, so crowds are rarely a worry, and the air always smells ridiculously fresh.
+If you’re new to dispersed camping, remember to pack some extra layers because it gets chilly at night.

-For more tips or to see where to start, check out details on dispersed camping near Willamette National Forest.
+Need more tips or want to know where to start?
+Check out dispersed camping near Willamette National Forest.

 Check out these areas: